+Investor Relations

+Jen Hanson

-Investor Relations Jen Hanson +1 778 899 3050 jen@jchansoncr.com www.skarbexploration.ca
++1 778 899 3050

+jen@jchansoncr.com

+www.skarbexploration.ca

-Neither the TSX Venture Exchange nor its Regulations Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.
+The Canadian Securities Exchange (CSE) has neither approved nor disapproved the contents of this press release.
+Neither the CSE nor its Regulation Services Provider (as that term is defined in the policies of the CSE) accepts responsibility for the adequacy or accuracy of this release.